 I won’t bore you with the economic reasons why this approach is crazy.
 Basically, a decent loyalty scheme should encourage ALL customers to spend MORE – not just reward the highest spenders (who in this game are usually business travellers who have no choice of airline anyway).

-‘More of the same’ is the obvious answer!
-I am very pleased with the way that this little blog has taken off over the last six months and hope to build on this.
+‘More of the same’ is the obvious answer.
+I am very pleased with the way that this little site has taken off over the last six months and hope to build on this.

 I may – if I can be honest – introduce advertising during 2013.
 It is almost a downside of success, because the numbers become too meaningful to ignore.
 But we will cross that bridge when we come to it.

-Thank you all for your support, and for the positive community feeling that has built up around the blog.
-I have not censored or had to delete a single comment on the blog so far, which I think speaks for itself.
+Thank you all for your support, and for the positive community feeling that has built up around the site.
+I have not censored or had to delete a single comment on the site so far, which I think speaks for itself.

 Here’s wishing us all a happy and well travelled 2013.